mark-petersen/mark-petersen.github.io/index.md

   <td width="10%">
   </td>
   <td width="60%">
-Thanks for visiting my website!
-I am currently a student at Los Alamos High School, and have competed in science fairs and other competitions for the past four years.
-Last year, I placed third at the Intel International Science and Engineering Fair.
-I love analyzing big datasets to answer big questions about climate, society, and their interactions.
-To see more about my projects, check out my other pages!
+I am a climate scientist and ocean model developer for the US Department of Energy at Los Alamos National Laboratory.
+I am the lead developer for MPAS-Ocean, an unstructured-mesh global ocean model, and particularly enjoy mentoring scientists and model developers, from post-docs to high school students.
   </td>
   </tr>
 </table>